modcluster/mod_cluster/README.md

 mod_cluster [![Build Status](https://travis-ci.org/modcluster/mod_cluster.svg?branch=master)](https://travis-ci.org/modcluster/mod_cluster)
 ===========

-Project mod_cluster is an intelligent load-balancer.
+Project mod_cluster is an intelligent load balancer.
 It uses a communication channel to forward requests from a reverse proxy server to one of a set of application server nodes.
-Unlike mod_jk and mod_proxy, mod_cluster leverages an additional connection between the application server nodes and the reverse proxy to transmit server-side load-balance factors and lifecycle events back to the proxy.
-This additional feedback channel allows mod_cluster to offer a level of intelligence and granularity not found in other load-balancing solutions.
+Unlike mod_jk and mod_proxy, mod_cluster leverages an additional connection between the application server nodes and the reverse proxy to transmit server-side load balance factors and lifecycle events back to the proxy.
+This additional feedback channel allows mod_cluster to offer a level of intelligence and granularity not found in other load balancing solutions.
 There are currently two reverse proxy
 implementations: a native [Apache HTTP Server](https://httpd.apache.org/) implementation and a pure Java [Undertow](http://undertow.io/)-based implementation.

-Project mod_cluster boasts the following advantages over other httpd-based load-balancers:
+Project mod_cluster boasts the following advantages over other httpd-based load balancers:

 * Dynamic configuration of httpd workers
 * Server-side load balance factor calculation